dankinsoid/swift-http/README.md

 ## Pipelines

-A pipeline allows you to transform a raw request and a raw response using a set of custom actions.
+A pipeline allows you to transform a request and a response using a set of custom actions.

 You can create your own HttpRequestTransformer object to add extra headers to your request and encode a custom body object to a data value.

 You can create your own HttpResponseTransformer object to validate the response and decode a custom value from the response data.

 The codable (encodable, decodable, codable) pipelines are a good example of this approach.